rsmorais94/JohnHopkinsCourse/README.md

-# JohnHopkinsCourse
+# Data Science Coursera
-Repository created linked to RStudio in John Hopkins R MOOC
+Repository created linked to RStudio in John Hopkins MOOC in R